mariadb-corporation/maxscale-buildbot/README.md

 * `paver check_code` - check Python source code with static code linters.
 * `paver check_config` - check BuildBot master configuration.
-* `paver buildbot -c start` - run start command for buildbot in the development mode.
-You can pass all commands to the buildbot via this command and `-c` flag.
+* `paver buildbot -c start` - run start command for BuildBot in the development mode.
+You can pass all commands to the BuildBot via this command and `-c` flag.
-* `paver restart_buildbot` - restart the buildbot in the development mode and restart `worker-dev` associated with the environment.
+* `paver restart_buildbot` - restart the BuildBot in the development mode and restart `worker-dev` associated with the environment.
 You should create the latter one by youself.

 ## Code standard